Chlöe Swarbrick: Personal life

 On the topic of her sexuality, Swarbrick has said she "likes people", refusing to give a label.
-She says she did not come out of the closet because she was never in the closet, echoing the sentiment from a conversation she had with Scottish MP Mhairi Black.
-In January 2020 it was reported that Swarbrick had been engaged to Nadine Walker for several months, but that they had remained private about their relationship.
+She says she did not come out of the closet because she was never in the closet, echoing a sentiment expressed by Scottish MP Mhairi Black.
+In January 2020, it was reported that Swarbrick had been engaged to Nadine Walker for several months, but that they had remained private about their relationship.
 Swarbrick has referred to herself as queer in the past.
+Swarbrick has been a vegetarian since the age of 14.